 The reality - according to Taylor - is that in some instances the men of the Luftwaffe were hard-bitten Nazis, some of whom relished anti-semitic violence; '..the chivalrous fighter pilots did not cancel out the small pool of ruthless killers who already lurked in all branches of the Luftwaffe by the summer of 1940..'

-Other Luftwaffe men were already disgusted at the treatment meted out to Jews and civilians and not just in Poland.
-Lehweß-Litzmann - former Kommodore of KG 3 who went over to the Soviets - flew his first sorties over England during late 1940.
+Some Luftwaffe men such as Lehweß-Litzmann - former Kommodore of KG 3 who went over to the Soviets and held key positions in the post-war East German (DDR) state airline Interflug - flew his first sorties over England during late 1940 and had already been disgusted at the treatment meted out to Jews and civilians and not just in Poland.
 The author goes so far as to state that '[..] the German 'knights of the air' should not be detached from the crimes that the regime committed..'
-The problem here of course is that the Battle of Britain was not the 'ideological' war that characterised the fighting in the East, although according to Taylor it very much was..
+The problem here of course is that the Battle of Britain was not the 'ideological' war that characterised the fighting in the East, although according to Taylor it very much was....in fact page 325 is an account of a Luftwaffe pilot roped into a bit of mass-killing - pre-Battle of Britain.
+Perhaps shocking to the general reader, although apparently not a new account by any means.
+The 'problem' here of course is that this has little to do with the Battle of Britain as such..although the author strives hard to show us that it does.